SmartToolFactory/Compose-Extended-Gestures/README.md

 )
 ```

-and the one returns list of pointer on move
+Overload that returns list of pointers from `onMove`

 ```
 fun Modifier.pointerMotionEventList(